 November 20th is our Independence Day!

-Kira Wertz (she/her) is a married Transgender woman who openly identifies as pansexual.
+Kira Wertz (she/her) is a Transgender woman who openly identifies as pansexual.
 She is a top writer in LGBTQ for Medium, Editor of The Transition Transmission, and Professional Truck Driver.
 Kira is a strong advocate for Transgender rights, especially the rights of Transgender youth.
 She is a public speaker, a panelist, and can often be found helping her local Transgender community.
 You can connect with Kira on Twitter, Facebook, or Instagram.